brettlutz/Tori_Homework/WEEK4.md

 The hint shows the letters of the guess, but each letter is rendered in a special way as follows:

--An underscore \_ indicates that the letter was not present in the secret word.
+- An underscore \_ indicates that the letter was not present in the secret word.

--A lowercase letter indicates that the letter was present somewhere in the secret word, but not at that position.
+- A lowercase letter indicates that the letter was present somewhere in the secret word, but not at that position.

--An uppercase letter indicates that the letter was present at that exact spot in the secret word.
+- An uppercase letter indicates that the letter was present at that exact spot in the secret word.
 (In other words, if the second letter in the guess is also the second letter in the secret word, then that letter is shown as a capital.)

 For example, if the secret word were: mosiah, then the program would initially display: